-- This week, an average of 16.6mn vaccinations were administered globally every day, up 1% WoW (Chart 1).
-The largest improvements were seen across Asian and EMEA countries, but North American and European countries have still vaccinated larger shares of their populations (Chart 2).
-In all, 7.2% of the world’s population have now received at least one vaccination dose, up from 6.6% last week, and an estimated 4.9% have immunity to Covid-19.
+This week, an average of 18.7mn vaccinations were administered globally every day, up 10% WoW (Chart 1).
+European countries had a particularly strong week – they vaccinated a larger share of their populations than North American countries for the first time (Chart 2).
+In all, 7.8% of the world’s population have now received at least one vaccination dose, up from 7.2% last week, and an estimated 5.8% have vaccine-induced immunity to Covid-19.

 Share of Population Vaccinated (Table 1)

 This week, the UK became only the second major economy to reach the 50% mark.
 It has vaccinated 51% of its population with at least one dose, of which 22.8% have received both doses.
 The threshold is a pivotal point – vaccination rates fell significantly in Israel once it reached the same mark back in February (Chart 5).

 Most of the changes this week have come in countries towards the middle of the list.
 Hungary, Germany, Canada and Sweden vaccinated more than 4% of their respective populations over the last seven days.
 Also, European countries have, on average, now vaccinated around a quarter of people – a figure that has more than doubled in one month.
 Towards the bottom of the list, South Korea has vaccinated a further 2.1% of its population, the highest weekly increase for the country.

 Average daily vaccinations rose 29% WoW among Asian countries.
 India, Thailand, Indonesia and the Philippines experienced weekly declines, while Japan, South Korea, Hong Kong and Malaysia registered WoW increases (Table 1).